ZuggRugg/Gnosis-Idle/README.md

 - [x] Recognize left and right parentheses and Operator Precedence
 - [x] Handle Floating point numbers and variables
 - [x] Add support for Pos/Neg signs
+- [x] Added support for profiling
+- [ ] add support for Matrices
+- [ ] add support for functions
 - [ ] Rewrite and modularize everything
-- [ ] Create Abstract Syntax Tree (eval complex expressions)
 - [ ] Create Basic GUI (Window, Buttons, Camera)
 - [ ] create basic gameplay loop
+- [ ] create graphs and show optimization techniques used

 # Description
-This is a project where I am building a compiler/interpreter from scratch for an idle game It will also use raylib as the graphics library for the game itself
+This is a project where I am building a compiler/interpreter from scratch for an idle game It will also use Raylib as the graphics library for the game itself, One of the main goals behind the project is to learn more about code optimization through tools like profilers and techniques like loop unrolling

-## Gameplay
+## Gameplay Ideas
-You will get randomized choices on how to improve your equation for the game, but might also have to choose which equations would be the least detrimental for you in the long run.
+You will get randomized choices on how to improve your equation for the game, but might also have to choose which equations would be the least detrimental for you in the long run, The Game would start preforming thousands of calculations through the Interpreter with an Option to run the Program through an Input file to see how Optimized the Code is

 ## Implementation
-This Project requires C++11 or greater.
+This Project requires C++11 or greater, and Raylib as a dependency